Section J - Students

 - At the beginning of school, the school nurse will review health data and note any students who were previously diagnosed as students with chronic health conditions.

-- The school nurse will refer all students with a current Medical Certification of Student with Chronic Health Condition form (JHD-E1) to the school's 504 Coordinator.
+- The school nurse will refer all applicable students with a current Medical Certification of Student with Chronic Health Condition form (JHD-E1) to the school's 504 Coordinator.
 The 504 coordinator will review the certification and determine whether a 504 team should be convened to consider whether further accommodations are necessary or review of a current 504 plan is necessary.

 - Attendance clerks will review attendance data.
 When a student's absences indicate an illness, disease, pregnancy complications, or an accident or severe health problems of an infant child of a student, attendance staff will inform the school nurse who will assess for possible intervention in securing a chronic health certification.